Keyword Research for Lawyers - Complete Guide for 2026 How to Choose the Right Digital Marketing Keywords for Your Law Firm

 For paid advertising on the search engines, you need to place advertising bids on those keywords and pay to get matched with users searching for those terms.

-Some examples of keywords and phrases that a search user could type into the search box are: “business attorney near me”, “Car accident lawyer in Miami”, “Employment lawyer in NYC”, etc.
+Some examples of keywords and phrases that a search user could type into the search box are: “business attorney near me”, “Car accident lawyer in Miami”, “Employment lawyer in NYC”, “Help me find a good DUI lawyer in Salem”, etc.

 Why Keyword Research is Important